 - Retailers that don’t want hardware and software bundles

-Clover POS pricing and fees
+Clover POS retail pricing

-Plan | Price | Transaction fees | Benefits | Hardware and software package? | Software plan | Hardware | |
+Plan | Price Monthly cost of the software. | Transaction fees | Hardware and software package? | Software plan | Hardware | |

 |